Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Conclusion

 \section{Conclusion}

-We introduce the GP-Pooling operator which converts rotational changes to translational shifts and thus enables CNNs to encode rotational information.
-We then propose a rotational rectification network (R2N) and apply it to a real application of oriented pedestrian detection.
+We introduce the GP-Pooling operator to convert rotational changes to translational shifts enabling CNNs to encode rotational information.
+We propose a rotational rectification network (R2N) and apply it to a real application of oriented pedestrian detection.
 We show that the use of R2N can immediately help achieve rotation invariance without any fine-tuning given a detector trained on datasets with only upright pedestrians.

-Our approach enhance the performance of a state-of-the-art detector under heavy image rotation by 44.6\% on rotated Caltech dataset.
+\textbf{Acknowledgement.} This work was sponsored in part by JST CREST grant (JPMJCR14E1), NSF NRI grant (1637927) and Volvo Construction Equipment.

 { }